dreamgrove/dreamgrove/content/feral/compendium.md

 </div>

-The builds listed here are only a small sample, and can be customised significantly.
+The builds listed here are only a sample, and can be customised significantly.
 Various options and the logic on when you might swap certain talents are outlined in the section below.

 [Standard M+](https://www.wowhead.com/ptr-2/talent-calc/druid/feral/DARAUEEBCQJCFVUExhUQBBOVRURRQVFVYRVBQCFU)
 <br>[More Single-Target](https://www.wowhead.com/ptr-2/talent-calc/druid/feral/DARAUEEBCQJCFVUExhUQBBOVRURRQVFVIVVBQCFU)